blackbird410/blackbird410/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on The Odin Project curriculum
+- 🔭 Working on The Odin Project curriculum
-- 🌱 I’m currently learning React
+- 🌱 Learning React
-- 👯 I’m looking to collaborate on open source projects.
+- Looking to collaborate on open source projects.